Data Science to Support the Sustainable Development Goals (SDGs)

 What is ESG Reporting?

-Leveraging Data Analytics for Comprehensive and Effective Environmental, Social and Governance reporting of a company
+Leveraging Data Science for Comprehensive and Effective Environmental, Social and Governance reporting of a company.

 People-Oriented Goals: Food Supply Chain Network Design